-To purchase a handgun from a federally licensed dealer, an individual must be 21 years of age or older.
-The age at which a person can purchase a shotgun or rifle form a licensed dealer is 18.
-Please note that although an 18, 19, or 20 year old may be issued a pistol purchase permit they would not be able to purchase a handgun with it from a licensed firearms dealer.
+To purchase a handgun from a federally licensed firearms dealer, an individual must be twenty-one (21) years of age or older.
+The age at which a person can purchase a shotgun or rifle from a licensed dealer is eighteen (18).
+Please note that although an eighteen (18), nineteen (19), or twenty (20) year old may be issued a pistol purchase permit, they would not be able to purchase a handgun with it from a licensed firearms dealer but could purchase a handgun from a private person.